YousufSohail/Alligitor/README.md

 ## 📱 Download Demo on Android

-Download the [APK file from here](https://github.com/YousufSohail/Alligitor/blob/main/Alligitor-App.apk?raw=true) on your Android phone and enjoy the demo App :)
+Download the [APK file from here](https://github.com/YousufSohail/Alligitor/blob/main/Alligitor-App.apk?raw=true) on your Android phone and enjoy the demo app :)

 ## 👨 Developed By